eonist/eonist.github.io/_posts/_2017-08-28-NSTextField.md

 - Clickable URL in NSTextField: https://github.com/aptonic/frenzy/blob/master/DSClickableURLTextField.m

-- Using Caret in NSTextField when parent frame is zero is very dificult: //make sure you are within frame, because fieldEditor cant work if not.
+- Using Caret in NSTextField when parent frame is zero is very difficult: //make sure you are within frame, because fieldEditor cant work if not.
 It can but then you have to implement caret your self seems like the most sensible option.
 Supporting UI outside parent size isnt that important anyway! 👈